Duke-GCB/SparkSlurm/spark-sql.md

   --total-executor-cores 7 --executor-memory 4G --driver-memory 4G
 ```
 By default different spark commands try to take up all available memory and CPU so it is important to specify these items.
 We are using 1 core for the 'driver' and 87 cores for the 'executors'.
+We are including the _spark-csv_ package to allow reading tsv files.

 After a few lines of output you should see the spark-sql prompt:
 ```